Auto Activation

 - Walks up from the current directory looking for a

-devenv.yamlfile. - Checks the trust database to verify the project was allowed and
+devenv.yamlfile. - Checks the trust database to verify the project was allowed.

 devenv shellin a subshell for that project.

-If devenv.yaml changes after you allow a project (for example, after pulling new changes), you will see a message asking you to run devenv allow again:
+If a project has not been trusted yet, you will see a message asking you to run devenv allow:

 Note